oscal-compass/compliance-trestle/README.md

 ## Supported OSCAL elements and extensions

-`trestle` implcitly supports all OSCAL schemas for use within the object model.
+`trestle` implicitly supports all OSCAL schemas for use within the object model.
 The development roadmap for `trestle` includes adding workflow around specific elements / objects that is opinionated.

 In addition to the core OSCAL objects, trestle supports the definition of a `target`.
 The `target` (and its container